Joonas98/MortagePlan/README.md

 # MortagePlan
+This project is deployed in Azure: https://mortageplan20230921133942.azurewebsites.net/MortageCalculator/Index

+I also made a brief demo to Youtube: https://youtu.be/YCX0ySlz2YI

-This project is deployed in Azure: https://mortageplan20230921133942.azurewebsites.net/MortageCalculator/Index You can use this website to create, edit, delete and view customers.
+You can use this website to create, edit, delete and view customers.
 Each customer has an ID (unique for each), name, total loan, interest %, years in which they plan to pay.
 These variables are used to calculate how much they need to pay each month.
 The data is stored in a SQL database in Azure.